 - Anchorage, AK

-- Interpreting Climate Change -- Virtual Class -- the next is scheduled for February 11-14, 2014 -- see the announcement linked here -- registration open in DOI Learn through January 13.
-Each day of class will involve a schedule of webinars, activities, and discussions.
+- Interpreting Climate Change -- Virtual Class -- the next class is scheduled for July 22-25, 2014, so save the date and watch this space for the announcement.
+Each day of this popular class involves a schedule of webinars, activities, and discussions.

 DigInterp Indepth Webinar Series -- Join John Tobiason from Harpers Ferry Center's office of Digital Media and John Rudy from the Interpretive Development Program, for these provocational and practical sessions focused on the interpretive power of digital media.
-Register Here
+Contact firstname.lastname@example.org for additional info.

 By Educators for Educators webinar series -- an effort to build a more collaborative community for park educators that inspire and fosters open communication and exchange of ideas.
-The purpose of this forum is to establish an additional opportunity or "space" for educators to share and learn about relevant topics that directly impact youth and teacher engagement.
+The purpose of this monthly forum is to establish an additional opportunity or "space" for educators to share and learn about relevant topics that directly impact youth and teacher engagement.
+Contact email@example.com for details on upcoming sessions.

 IDP On-line Self-study Courses